An Introduction To

 The club is affiliated to the British Motorcyclists Federation and insured through that body.

-The main club nights are held all through the year on alternate Mondays at The Park Gate Inn, 178 Kidderminster Road, Bromsgrove, Worcestershire, B61 9AJ.
+The main club nights are held all through the year on alternate Mondays at Wychbold Sports & Social Club, School Road, Wychbold, Worcestershire, WR9 7PU.

 The main method of communication between club members is via the club’s monthly magazine “The Megaphone”.
 This is free to all members.
 In it you will find details of all forthcoming events and write ups of the previous month's activities.
 It can be used to put forward ideas for future club activities and generally make your voice heard.